-Spectrum Healthcare Partners Spine Care
+Spectrum Orthopaedics Spine Care

 Back and neck pain are two of the most common—and debilitating—complaints in the U.S. If you’re suffering, turn to Spectrum Healthcare Partners for relief.

-With the four top orthopaedic practices in Maine now part of Spectrum, you have streamlined access to an exceptional team of surgical and nonsurgical spine and back specialists at locations throughout southern, central and western Maine.
+With the three top orthopaedic practices in Maine now part of Spectrum, you have streamlined access to an exceptional team of surgical and nonsurgical spine and back specialists at locations throughout southern, central and western Maine.

 This team includes orthopaedists, osteopaths, spine surgeons, physical therapists, and sports medicine experts.
 Together, we offer you a comprehensive approach to diagnosing and treating spinal disorders and back pain that ensures you get the right care, in the right place, at the right time.

 Our spine specialists see the full range of back and neck problems affecting adults and children, including:

 - Kyphosis (forward rounding of the upper back)

 - Radiculopathy (pinched nerve)

 - Spondylosis (age-related wear and tear of the spinal discs)

 With our collaborative, multidisciplinary team of spine experts, Spectrum offers complete resources for back and neck problems.
 Our services include: